isabella232/cumulus-ce-viirs/SEZU-ON-CUMULUS.md

 }
 ```

-This definition would run the discover and process workflow for _all_ months.
+This definition would run the discover and process workflow for all months from January 2012 to May 2018.

+3. Update the collection and run the workflows:

 ```
 jasmine
 ```

-Note, however, this assumes the ECS cluster size and `ecs.volumeSize` can handle the workload of however many tasks could be running on a single ECS instance.
-Without extensive testing, I found running 2 years worth of collections can be run safely on 3 instances - each having 150GB for Docker - running.
+Note, running this command assumes the ECS cluster size and `ecs.volumeSize` can handle the workload you have defined.
+Each year-month will trigger a workflow to process VIIRs nightlights for that year-month.

 ## Why SEZ-U on Cumulus?